Steps to Form a Kentucky Nonprofit Corporation

 If the name you’ve chosen is not being used, you’ll want to ensure it’s not taken.
 You can reserve it with the state for 90 days using this form.
 The filing fee is $15.
 You have the option to mail in the form or hand-deliver it.
 The addresses are listed at the end of the document.
 However, if you don’t want to do paperwork, ZenBusiness offers a name reservation service that protects your selection if you’re not quite ready to apply for it just yet.

 Next, you’ll need to select a domain name for your Kentucky nonprofit corporation’s website.
 Use ZenBusiness’s domain registration service to start building your online presence.

 A registered agent is the individual who will receive official documents from the commonwealth, as well as other legal documents, on behalf of your nonprofit.
 This person must reside in Kentucky, have an office that’s open during regular business hours, and be available during those hours.

 You could spend hours looking for a registered agent or even be your own registered agent.
 However, we think your time is better spent serving the needs of your nonprofit.
 ZenBusiness offers a registered agent service to help fulfill this requirement.
 Our registered agent providers accept documents on your behalf and post them to your ZenBusiness dashboard.

-File Articles of Incorporation with Kentucky
+Step 4: File Articles of Incorporation with Kentucky

 Your Articles of Incorporation act as your founding documents with the Commonwealth.
 You’ll need to include the name of your Kentucky nonprofit corporation, its purpose, and the name and address of your registered agent.
 You can find a nonprofit Articles of Incorporation form on the Secretary of State’s website.
 There’s an $8 filing fee.
 (Veteran-owned nonprofits pay no fees.)